 In the private equity sector, during the last few years, the number of foreign funds doing transactions in Spain has increased significantly.
 Main industry players like KKR, CVC, Cerberus, Blackstone and Oaktree have been involved in some of the largest PE deals in 2014 and 2015.
 Traditional Spanish PE houses, such as N+1, Miura or Portobello Capital, have also been very active in mid-market deals within the last few years.

 VC investment has more than doubled its size in 2015, with deals amounting to more than €500 million during the first three quarters of the year.
 The Spanish VC market has been traditionally dominated by some very well-established local players, investing in small sized finance rounds.
-However, during the last few years the number of foreign VC firms (mainly from the US and UK) providing venture and growth finance has increased significantly, which has ultimately contributed towards larger finance rounds in sectors such as digital business, fintech and biotech.
+However, during the last few years the number of foreign VC firms (mainly from the US and UK) providing venture and growth finance has increased significantly, which has ultimately contributed towards larger finance rounds in sectors such as tech, media and comms, fintech and biotech.

 So generally these last few years have been great for venture capital and private equity investment in Spain, with an increasing number of deals both by headcount and volume.
 Most players are optimistic for 2016, although we may have to wait for the clarification of the global economy and the local political scenarios.